 Most stomach cancers are caused by uncontrolled activation of two arms of the immune system: the innate or first line of defence, and the adaptive or slower specific immune response.
 To date, scientists have focused on adaptive immune-based pathways and treatments, but these have yielded limited clinical results.

 “To find new treatments we must identify new immune system genes to target, so we looked outside the box at the underexplored innate immune system,” says Prof Jenkins.

 The team’s discovery, published in the prestigious Gut journal, identified a critical contributor to stomach cancer development, namely the underexplored innate immune system protein, AIM2.

 “This is a substantial advance in the molecular mechanisms underlying stomach cancer, offering enormous potential to dramatically improve treatments and stomach cancer survival,” said Professor Brendan Jenkins.

-Stomach cancer trigger found
+Stomach cancer immune trigger found

 “If you think of a cell as a finely tuned orchestra with instruments playing in harmony and taking cues from each other, we discovered that AIM2 is playing way too loud.
 This causes chaos that triggers cancer in the cell.
 We aim to restore the harmony,” says Dr Dawson.

 “Targeting immune regulators like AIM2 and potentially other related immune system regulators is an untapped strategy; it gives scientists new targets to use for drugs and the potential for a clearer picture of a patient’s prognosis,” says Prof Jenkins.